cfriedline/cfriedline.github.com/content/software-carpentry-at-upenn-redux.md

 ###Teaching git

-Throughout the instructor training (did I mention this was my first time teaching a bootcamp) and after, it was never clear to me the direction with which the lessons were to be delivered.
+Throughout the instructor training (did I mention this was my first time teaching a bootcamp?) and after, it was never clear to me the direction with which the lessons were to be delivered.
 It seemed to be entirely up to the particular instructor, a situation in which I'm very comfortable, but I didn't want to step on any toes.
 Reading